tzing/tugboat/docs/user/configuration.rst

 .. _TOML: https://toml.io/en/

-Environment variables
+Environment Variables
 ---------------------

-Configuration options can also be set using environment variables.

-These environment variables are prefixed with ``TUGBOAT_``, and the configuration keys are case-insensitive.
+Set any configuration with an environment variable.

+Basics:

+* Prefix the variable name with ``TUGBOAT_``.
+* Configuration keys ignore case.

-For example, the :confval:`output_format` configuration can be set using:
+For example, set :confval:`output_format` with:

 .. code-block:: bash

    export tugboat_output_format=junit

-For nested configuration keys, use double underscores (``__``) to separate the keys.
+Nested configuration keys use double underscores (``__``) between each level.
-For example, the :confval:`snippet_lines_ahead` configuration is under the `console_output section`_, so it can be set using:
+Because :confval:`snippet_lines_ahead` lives in the `console_output section`_, you can set it with:

 .. code-block:: bash

    export TUGBOAT_CONSOLE_OUTPUT__SNIPPET_LINES_AHEAD=5

-Some configuration options request a list of values.
-In this case, the value should be JSON-formatted:
+When an option expects a list, provide the value as JSON:

 .. code-block:: bash